What is therapeutic massage?

 At our clinic, our therapists can talk to you about anything you may be experiencing and work with you in a coordinated way to encourage healing on all levels and help you gain a deeper understanding of your body and what’s happening with it.
 We’re not just concerned with symptom relief; we want to identify and resolve the underlying cause (or causes) of your symptoms so that your healing will be more complete and longer lasting.

 Are you wondering if massage therapy is right for you?
 (Hint: it probably is.)
-Call us at Cherry Hill, Sewell, Haddonfield, NJ & Garnet Valley, PA today to schedule an initial appointment with an experienced physical therapist today.
+Call us at Cherry Hill, Sewell, & Haddonfield, NJ today to schedule an initial appointment with an experienced physical therapist today.